po1sigala/live/02-Lesson-Plans/Part-Time/21-Week_MERN/README.md

 * The activities in this unit will contain significantly more boilerplate than the previous React lessons.
 Be sure to direct the class's attention to the important aspects of each exercise.

 ## Career Connection
-Remind students that related Career Services material can be found in their [supplemental folder](../../../01-Class-Content/21-MERN/04-Important/CAREER-CONNECTION.md).
+Remind students that related Career Services material can be found in their [important folder](../../../01-Class-Content/21-MERN/04-Important/CAREER-CONNECTION.md).

 If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).